Emergency kit and emergency plan: why is it important and what do you need?

 To let emergency services know where you are if you cannot call.
 You can buy a whistle for this, but some emergency radios also have a distress signal button.
 Both of these work well.

-Check where emergency support centres are in your community
+Check where emergency support centres are in your municipality

 Emergency support centres are places in municipalities where you can go if: